sdbs-uni-p/vldb-dbms-live-patching/qemu/README.md

 ### Additional Material

-- [vm-scripts/](vm-scripts): Contains scripts that are used inside the VM.
+- [vm-scripts/](vm-scripts): This directory contains scripts that are used inside the VM.

 ### VM Preparation Notes

 The following is a brief summary about the steps performed to prepare the VM.
-These steps can be used as a basis for preparing a host system.
+These steps can be used as a basis for preparing a new system for our reproduction pipeline.

 ```
 # Install software